Rod Library--Special Collections

 David H. McCuskey

-> McCuskey, known as Mac to many, became the head coach of the Iowa State Teachers College wrestling team after Paul Bender took a leave of absence in 1930.
+McCuskey, known as Mac to many, became the head coach of the Iowa State Teachers College wrestling team after Paul Bender took a leave of absence in 1930.
 In addition to coaching wrestling, he also coached the freshman football and baseball teams, and was a swimming instructor.
 McCuskey held these positions until 1952.
-During this time, McCuskey also served more than 3 years in the Navy's V-5 program during World War II.
+During this time, McCuskey also served more than three years in the Navy's V-5 program during World War II.

-> From 1947 to 1952, the Panthers dominated the national championships, placing no lower than fourth place.
-In 1950, McCuskey led the Panthers to their first ever NCAA Championship in front of the home crowd in Cedar Falls.
+From 1947 to 1952, the Panthers dominated national championships, placing no lower than fourth place.
+In 1950, McCuskey led the Panthers to their first NCAA Championship in front of the home crowd in Cedar Falls.

-> When he resigned in 1952 to take over the head coaching job at the University of Iowa, he had a 102-31-7 record.
+When he resigned in 1952 to take over the head coaching job at the University of Iowa, he had a 102-31-7 record.

 McCuskey's success did not stop when he left the Teachers College.
 His activities included:

 - President of the Wrestling Coaches of America, 1950-1951